SaschaIsele/Connector/docs/developer/decision-records/2024-10-09-vault-authentication-refactor/README.md

 }
 ```

-### HashiCorp Vault Token Authentication Extension
+### HashiCorp Vault Token Auth Extension

-The current token based authentication is refactored and moved into its own extension named `Vault Token Auth`.
+The token based authentication logic is refactored and moved into its own extension named `HashiCorp Vault Token Auth`.
 This includes the token refresh functionality and will lead to a refactoring of the following classes:

 * `HashicorpVaultExtension.java`
 * `HashicorpVaultClient.java`
 * `HashicorpVaultSettings.java`
 * `HashicorpVaultTokenRenewTask.java`

+## Further Considerations

+Currently, the authentication method is chosen through configuration and unable to be changed at runtime.
+If the need arises in the future, the authentication method may be chosen through the request headers instead while keeping the configuration setting as default.
+This option was explicitly left out in this decision record, to keep the refactored code as close to the original as possible in terms of functionality and API.